Sell Beats Online

-This also helps with branding, there is only 1 Gucci Mane but probably many Radric Davis’s.
+Using a stage name helps with branding, there is only 1 Gucci Mane but probably many Radric Davis's.
 This makes it easier for fans to find you and gives your brand a strong identity.

 Just make sure that when choosing a name for your alias that it won’t infringe on anyone else’s copyright.